-Gimabl heads give your camera a lower centre of gravity, allowing it to effectively hang alongside the head rather than balance on top.
-They do take some practice to use; you need to take time to align the head so it balances on the head's mounting plate, and if you decide to go for a gimbal with vertical adjustment, make sure the centre-line of the lens is parallel with the gimbal's tilt axis.
+In contrast, a gimbal head gives you much more control over your composition by giving your camera a lower centre of gravity.
+This means that the camera effectively hangs alongside the gimbal head, rather than balancing on top.
+It's important to note that it can take a little bit of practice to master this art.
+This is because you need to align the gimbal head so that its balancing properly on the head's mounting plate.
+In addition, if you use a gimbal with vertical adjustment, you'll need to make sure that the centre-line of the lens is parallel with the gimbal's tilt axis.

 There are multiple factors to consider when looking at which gimbal head is best for you.
 We've compiled a few below...